-Best Kratom Strains for Opiate Withdrawal
+Best Kratom Strains for Opioid Withdrawal

 In general, you’re going to need a relatively potent kratom strain to manage the effects of withdrawal.
 The best strains for this are the red-vein strains or specific green-vein varieties.